Hip replacement surgeryinvolves replacing the hip

 ● Partial hip replacement

-Although the procedures are similar, they are used to treat different conditions.
+Even if they have the same procedure, they are performed to treat different conditions.

-On the other hand, partial hip replacement surgery is generally used to treat patients with a fractured femur.
-In a partial hip replacement surgery, only the head of the femur is replaced with a prosthetic implant.
+In addition; hip replacement surgery is performed for the treatment of patients with a broken femur.
+In this surgery, the head of the femur is replaced with a prosthetic implant.

-Hip replacement surgery is recommended for individuals suffering from one or more of the following:
+Hip replacement surgery is recommended if one or more of the following options are available:

 ● Rheumatoid arthritis

 ● Traumatic arthritis

 You cannot be a candidate for hip replacement surgery if you have at least one of the following conditions:

 ● Poor health

 ● Parkinson’s disease